keithcurtis1/Scripts/Token Action Maker/readme.md

 - **name** Normally, Token Actions are created using the character_id.
 They will still function even if the character is renamed.
 However this is not always desireable.
 If a character is moved to a new game via the Character Vault, it will receive a new character_id, and the token actions will not function.
 If you intend to move the character, use the "name" argument in the string and it will call the token actions by name.

 Examples:

+**!ta pf2** will generate a full suite of token actions For PCs, this would be the same as typing `!ta pf2 checks saves attacks offensive reactive interaction spells`.
+For PCs, this would be the same as typing `!ta pf2 checks saves attacks offensive spells`.

 **!ta pf2 saves checks** will create token ability buttons for Skill Checks and Saving Throws.